NLnetLabs/routinator/source/manual-page.rst

       made by the RRDP client.
 It can be either an HTTP or a SOCKS URI.
 The option can be given multiple times in which case proxies are tried in the given order.

+.. option:: --rrdp-keep-responses=path

+      If this option is enabled, the bodies of all HTTPS responses received from RRDP servers will be stored under *path* .

+      The sub-path will be constructed using the components of the requested URI.
+For the responses to the notification files, the timestamp is appended to the path to make it possible to distinguish the series of requests made over time.

+.. option:: --rrdp-disable-gzip

+      If this option is present, the gzip transfer encoding is disabled.

 .. option:: --max-object-size=BYTES